27 June 2026, 2pm to 5pm

 grateful for it.

-If you did not receive the MOE email, please drop us an email via [email protected], and we'll forward all the information you need.
-Should you have any technical queries regarding the registration procedure, or any other aspect of SPhL, feel free to ask too.
+If you did not receive the MOE email, please drop us an email via contact@ sgphysicsleague .org, and we will forward all the information you need.

 Having trouble finding teammates?
 Or unclear